mossberg/blog/content/posts/2019-11-28-cmake-libxml++.md

 gcc is known for prioritizing ABI stability, so it probably wouldn't be a problem anyway[^2].
 In general, most platforms unofficially guarantee ABI stability, so this is not really a big concern.
-In the past, however, Windows notably intentionally broke ABI in every major release of Visual Studio[^3], so it's good to be aware of this stuff.
+In the past, however, Windows intentionally broke ABI in every major release of Visual Studio[^3], so it's good to be aware of this stuff.
 With modern Visual Studio, they also seem to be trending more towards stability.